pessimistic-io/slitherin/README.md

 [![Our Website](https://img.shields.io/badge/By-pessimistic.io-green?style=flat-square&logo=appveyor?logo=data:https://pessimistic.io/favicon.ico)](https://pessimistic.io/)
 [![Mail](https://img.shields.io/badge/Mail-gm%40pessimistic.io-orange?style=flat-square&logo=appveyor?logo=data:https://pessimistic.io/favicon.ico)](mailto:gm@pessimistic.io)

 **Welcome!** We are the [pessimistic.io](https://pessimistic.io/) team, and in recent months we have been actively developing our [own **Slither detectors**](https://github.com/pessimistic-io/custom_detectors/tree/master/slither_pess/detectors) to help with code review and audit process.
-This repository contains everything you may require to work with them: they are **fully operational and we have made them available to the public for the first time!**
+This repository contains everything you may require to work with them!**

 We increased the sensitivity of our detectors since they are *quite straightforward* and not written in the "original style."
-As a result, they produce FPs ([False Positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives)) slightly more frequently than original ones, **which is actually their primary feature**.
+As a result, they produce FPs ([False Positives](https://en.wikipedia.org/wiki/False_positives_and_false_negatives)) slightly more frequently than original ones.
 So that, our detectors are a kind of automation of the checks implemented in the checklist, their main purpose is to look for issues and assist the code auditor.

 Please let us know if you have discovered an [issue/bug/vulnerability](https://telegra.ph/BountyCTF-Platforms-Web3-04-19) via our custom Slither detectors.
 You may contact us via opening a [PR/Issue](https://github.com/pessimistic-io/custom_detectors/issues) or [directly](mailto:gm@pessimistic.io), whichever is more convenient for you.
 If you have any further questions or suggestions, please [join our Discord Server](https://discord.gg/vPxkR8B9p7)!
 We hope to see you there, and we intend to support the community and its initiatives!